Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-which is easier to handle theoretically but perhaps more difficult to grasp intuitively. \begin{figureptx}{The dots show the variance of the \(j\)th nearest-neighbor spacing, \(0\le j \le 200\), for zeros \(\gamma_n\) with \(10^{12} \le n \lt 10^{12} + 10000\).
+which is easier to handle theoretically but perhaps more difficult to grasp intuitively. \begin{figureptx}{Figure}{The blue dots show the variance of the \(j\)th nearest-neighbor spacing, \(0\le j \le 200\), for zeros \(\gamma_n\) with \(10^{12} \le n \lt 10^{12} + 10000\).
 The height of the horizontal red dashed line is twice the average variance of the samples, which would be the variance of the neighbor gaps if the zeros were distributed independently.
-The curve is the variance of the \(j\)th nearest-neighbor spacing, \(0 \le j \le 24\), for eigenvalues of random matrices in~\(U(24)\).}{x:figure:nnvar}{} \begin{image}{0}{1}{0} \end{image} \tcblower \end{figureptx} Note that the average value of \(\tilde\gamma_n - n\) is \(\frac12\), and in the sample used in the above figures, has variance \(0.15005\).
-If the the \(j\)th nearest neighbors were distributed independently, then the \(j\)th nearest neighbor gaps would have variance \(2\times 0.15005\), which is the horizontal line in \hyperref[x:figure:nnvar]{Figure~{\xreffont\ref{x:figure:nnvar}}}.
+The vertical dotted lines are at \(c\, \gamma_k\), with \(c\approx 3.894\) and \(\gamma_j\) the height of the \(j\)th nontrivial zero of the \(\zeta\)-function.
+The green dots are the variance of the \(j\)th nearest-neighbor spacing, \(0 \le j \le 24\), for eigenvalues of random matrices in~\(U(24)\).}{nnvar}{} \begin{image}{0}{1}{0}{} \end{image} \tcblower \end{figureptx} Note that the average value of \(\tilde\gamma_n - n\) is \(\frac12\), and in the sample used in the above figures, has variance \(0.15005\).
+If the \(j\)th nearest neighbors were distributed independently, then the \(j\)th nearest neighbor gaps would have variance \(2\times 0.15005\), which is the horizontal line in \hyperref[nnvar]{Figure~{\xreffont\ref{nnvar}}}.
 Thus, the relative displacement of neighboring zeros (relative to their expected location) is sometimes positively correlated, and sometimes negatively correlated, across a span of many zeros.

-Furthermore, the peaks in \hyperref[x:figure:nnvar]{Figure~{\xreffont\ref{x:figure:nnvar}}} occur near \(c\, \gamma_n\) for \(n=1,2,\ldots\), where \(c = 3.894\) is the density of those zeros (which are at height \(2.67 \times 10^{11}\)).
-The \terminology{resurgence} of the first few zeros occurs in many zero statistics [\hyperlink{x:biblio:berrykeatingA}{{\xreffont 9}}, \hyperlink{x:biblio:CS}{{\xreffont 26}}], typically manifested via the influence of the zeros on the size of~\(\zeta(1 + it)\).
+The peaks in \hyperref[nnvar]{Figure~{\xreffont\ref{nnvar}}} occur near the rescaled zeros of the \(\zeta\)-function, where the scale factor is the density of the zeros at the height of the sample (in this example, \(t \approx 2.67 \times 10^{11}\)).
+This \terminology{resurgence} of the first few zeros occurs in many zero statistics [\hyperlink{berrykeatingA}{{\xreffont 17}}, \hyperlink{CS}{{\xreffont 38}}], typically manifested via the influence of the zeros on the size of~\(\zeta(1 + it)\).